Tensor Q-Rank: New Data Dependent Definition of Tensor Rank: Two Ways for Determining : Maximizing Variance Stiefel Manifold Optimization

 In practical problems, the selection of $\mathbf{Q}$ often has a tremendous impact on the performance of the model~(\ref{low_tensor_q_rank_model_with_norm}).
 If $\mathbf{Q}$ is an identity matrix $\mathbf{I}$, it is equivalent to solving each frontal slice separately by the low rank matrix methods~\cite{excel_7_1}.
-Or if $\mathbf{Q}$ is a Fourier transform matrix $\mathbf{F}$, it is equivalent to the TNN-based methods~\cite{excel_10,excel_1_2}.
-Through the analysis of our previous section, for a given data $\mathcal{X}$, those $\mathbf{Q}$ that make $\operatorname{rank}_Q(\mathcal{X})$ lower usually make the recovery problem~(\ref{low_tensor_q_rank_model_with_norm}) easier~(We will discuss this conclusion in Theorem~\ref{Thm_5}).
+Or if $\mathbf{Q}$ is a Fourier transform matrix $\mathbf{F}$, it is equivalent to the TNN-based methods~\cite{excel_10,excel_1_2,excel_20}.
+Through the analysis of \cite{lu2019cvpr} and our previous section, for a given data $\mathcal{X}$, those $\mathbf{Q}$ that make $\operatorname{rank}_Q(\mathcal{X})$ lower usually make the recovery problem~(\ref{low_tensor_q_rank_model_with_norm}) easier.